OPDIVO Concentrate for solution for infusion Ref.[7411] Active ingredients: Nivolumab

 Effects on ability to drive and use machines

-Based on its pharmacodynamic properties, nivolumab is unlikely to affect the ability to drive and use machines.
+Nivolumab or nivolumab in combination with ipilimumab may have a minor influence on the ability to drive and use machines.
 Because of potential adverse reactions such as fatigue (see section 4.8), patients should be advised to use caution when driving or operating machinery until they are certain that nivolumab does not adversely affect them.

 Undesirable effects